 Amoxicillin (By mouth)

-Treats infections.
-Also used with other medicines to treat stomach ulcer.
+Treats infections or stomach ulcers.
 This medicine is a penicillin antibiotic.

 When This Medicine Should Not Be Used